Kennesaw Municipal Court: What to Know Before You Go

 Court is held every Tuesday, beginning at 2:00 p.m.
 Spots in the courtroom fill up fast, though, and Judge Taylor will begin as early as 1:00 p.m. if the defendant is present and ready to appear.
 The public may begin coming in at 12:30 p.m.
 Each person is heard in order of arrival, so it pays to be prompt.
 This will also help ensure that you have a parking space that is available to the public.

 Please note that no one will be available to answer the phone or in the office on Tuesdays, as court will be in session.
-You may choose to email the court with any questions at email@example.com.
+You may choose to email the court with any questions at [email protected].
 Leave a message and your call will be returned on Wednesday.
-Alternatively, if you have an urgent legal question, you can call The Waltman Firm at (770) 235-1015 at any time for a free consultation.
+Alternatively, if you have an urgent legal question, you can call The Waltman Firm at (770) 285-7422 at any time to book a consultation.
 Since we are open 24/7, we may be better able to assist you.

 Preparing for Your Case at the Kennesaw Municipal Court GA